mseyne/python/README.md

 * Phase 3 : Coding personal projects - 15/20 hours per weeks
 * Phase 4 : Writing documentation and helping - 5/10 hours per weeks

 >Quote : Hours per weeks proposed here are the ideal I built by lot of iterating and test about my own learning process, but you will find out what is the best for you.
+I also really recommend the course Learning to learn to get started, because it can give you great insight about the way you deal when directing yourself to learn (to address fear of unknown, procrastination, belittle yourself, stress, all that make the learning more difficult).

-###Phase 0
+###Phase 0, mathematics

 >Whatever is your level in math, start from where you are good and let flow the process on khan academy until the end, then we will talk about math for computer science.
+If you really don't want to follow the math track, know than you don't need much math to be developer in many area, it just give you more tools to feel confidente and go deeper in the process and algorithms.
+Also, know than being good in math does not mean you can be a good programmer/developper, it is different area, both have their strenghts.

 |Title|Source|Time|Git|
 |---|---|---|---|
 |**Khan Academy**|[Link](https://www.khanacademy.org/mission/math)|1 year||

-###Phase 1
+###Phase 1, computer science

 >I would propose to start with this course about learning to learn, have great insight about the learning process without the need to do an introduction to psychology :